Petraeus says no classified info shared in affair, probe continues

 Allen has pledged to resolve questions surrounding what officials have called his inappropriate email communications with Tampa socialite Jill Kelley, who is also at the center of the Petraeus case.

-Last spring, Kelley informed the FBI of harassing emails that were ultimately traced to Broadwell.
+Last spring, Kelley informed the FBI of harassing emails that were ultimately determined to have come from Broadwell.
 A subsequent FBI investigation uncovered Broadwell's affair with Petraeus.

-Traveling in Bangkok, Defense Secretary Leon Panetta said he knew of no other military officials who have been drawn into the Petraeus investigation beyond Allen.
+Traveling in Bangkok, Defense Secretary Leon Panetta said he knew of no other military officials who have been drawn into the investigation.
 He acknowledged that further revelations were possible.

-Panetta also ordered the U.S. military's top brass to conduct of review of ethics training to find any gaps that may need to be addressed.